Average reach is down 34% in 2025. Feeds are crowded, and the bar for relevance is higher.

 Aligning your post schedule with your audience’s peak engagement hours can improve reach more effectively than relying on conventional timing tips.

-With 88% of LinkedIn browsing happening on mobile, optimizing content for mobile users is a must.
+With 91% of LinkedIn engagements occur on mobile, optimizing content for mobile users is a must.

 LinkedIn users are more likely to interact with content that’s easy to view and navigate on smaller screens.